dsabater/dasbppgithubhalm/README.md

 - **30_release**: Release repository content to multiple instances.
 - **40_buildplugins**: Build Plugin code.
 - **50_resetenvironment**: Reset a sandbox environment.
 (TODO: specify user with permissions to reset)
-- 60_provisionenvironment: Provision a new environment.
+- **60_provisionenvironment**: Provision a new environment and add service principal to the environment.